Lovers of traditional Japanese culture are in for a treat in Asakusa.

-Lovers of traditional Japanese culture are in for a treat in Asakusa, where two of Tokyo’s most picturesque landmarks—Kaminarimon and Sensoji—can be found.
+Lovers of traditional Japanese culture are in for a treat in Asakusa, where two of Tokyo’s most picturesque landmarks—Kaminarimon and Sensoji Temple—can be found.
 Take the time to explore, as there are surprises around every corner in this part of the city, and plenty of shops selling everything from lacquer ware and kimono to folding fans and pottery.
 Amid the traditional culture, you’ll also find popular sports bars broadcasting live from around the world.

 ・Keisei Access Express to Asakusa Station (about 1h.)